UXSoc/training-modules/.hidden/README.md

 - `npm run delete [module number]` delete a module, this is by number
 -  `npm run mods` print out all modules
 - `npm run reset` resets the config file which is useful for testing
+- `npm run publish [message]` will reset the project and commit for you with the message supplied.
+Then just run `git push`

 ## Layout